Helena Ricketts loves cooking from scratch and sharing her recipes with anyone who wants to try something new in the world of food.

 - Turn the dough out onto a floured surface and start rolling with your rolling pin.

 - Roll out the dough until it is right at 1/4" thick.
-I like thinner crust and this thickness works perfect for meat pies, in my opinion.
+I like thinner crust and this thickness works perfectly for meat pies, in my opinion.

 - For the top crust, hold the pan above the crust and cut out around the edges.
 Make sure that you have the pan on the edge of the crust so you will have another, slightly large piece to line the inside of the pan.